 Hamilton County lies entirely within the Adirondack Park and is the least populated county in New York.
-Because Hamilton County is located in the Adirondack Park, any development in the county is limited by the NYS Constitution, which protects the park land.
-Most of the park land is publicly owned.
+Hamilton County is comprised of mostly state owned Forest Preserve and some privately owned land.
+The Forest Preserve land owned by the state within the Adirondack Park is protected from development by the NYS Constitution.
+Forest Preserve is a significant component of the land within Hamilton County, but private land development activities are regulated pursuant to the NYS Executive Law as well as local land use laws.
 Hamilton County offers forested mountains, 77 major lakes, and countless plunging streams.
 The county has nine towns and one incorporated village.
 Tourism is the most important industry and the whole area is a favorite spot for vacationers and recreationalists.